Four wounded in shooting at Alabama high school football game, police say

 “I’m disturbed by it,” Prine said at a news conference.
-“This is a place where families comes, children come after being in school all week.”
+“This is a place where families come, children come after being in school all week.”

 At least four people — three men and one woman — were hospitalized and two of the four were juveniles, according to police.
-Prine said the situation of the person with the life-threatening injury was “critical,” but authorities have not released any additional information.
+Prine said the condition of the person with the life-threatening injury was “critical,” but authorities have not released any additional information.

 The Mobile Police Department released an image on Saturday showing three “suspects of interest” and asking the public for assistance in finding them.
 Prine, who urged those involved to turn themselves in, told reporters, “This type of gun violence is not going to be tolerated.”